 You simply can’t go wrong with Uncharted.
 Cheesy one-liners.
 Check.
 Hanging by a finger at ridiculous heights.
 Check.
 One or more plane/train/car crashes.
 Check.
-Naughty Dog appear to have no intention of resting on their laurels after Uncharted 2: Among Thieves, especially making sure multiplayer is up to scratch, including better customisation and game modes.
-Stealth, melee and animation improvements along with a suitably far fetched globe-trotting adventure equal fun times to be had in Uncharted 3: Drake’s Deception.
+Naughty Dog appears to have no intention of resting on their laurels after Uncharted 2: Among Thieves, especially making sure multiplayer is up to scratch, including better customisation and game modes.
+Stealth, melee and animation improvements along with a suitably far-fetched globe-trotting adventure equal fun times to be had in Uncharted 3: Drake’s Deception.

 5. Batman: Arkham City

 Release: October 21st